• Skip to primary navigation

 So my biggest recommendation when it comes to cooking a turkey is to get the guesswork out of cooking and invest in a really good kitchen thermometer.
 And to be honest, it’s a kitchen essential that I use to properly cook all types of poultry and meat, and it’s also handy when it comes to candy-making and baking.

 If your turkey is undercooked, it’s not safe to eat and you run the risk of food poisoning.
 If it’s overcooked, then it will be dry and tough, and your turkey dinner will be ruined.
-So I will say it again, a kitchen thermometer is crucial so invest in a really good kitchen thermometer like the Thermapen to cook your turkey to perfection this Christmas!
+So I will say it again, a kitchen thermometer is crucial so invest in a really good kitchen thermometer like the Thermapen to cook your turkey to perfection this Thanksgiving!

 Checking the internal temperature of the turkey thigh using a Thermapen kitchen thermometer, registering 75°C